Official Website of the Governor of the Island Territory of St. Maarten

 Although many of my family still live on St. Maarten, I moved to New York City to go to college at Columbia University in 2010 and then chose remain after graduation.
 I returned to St. Maarten in 2017 to help my family rebuild after the devestation of Hurricane Irma.
 I also return each year for the annual St. Maarten Carnival, except for 2020.
 Instead on April 16, 2020 which would have been the opening of the 51st edition of St. Maarten Carnival it was postponed until April 2021.
 I wasn't surprised when my mother tweeted me: The SCDF just informed the general public that the Government of St. Maarten has decided to postpone Carnival 2020 in response to the rapid spreading of the COVID-19 Pandemic..

 I wouldn't have even conceived of going considering that NYC was in the midst of being overwhelmed by the first surge of Covid 19.
 Long lines at the Trade Joe's grocery store here on the Upper West Side of Manhattan, wearing masks, social distancing, the wail of ambulances all day, the cheering and clapping honoring our front line medical workers every night at 7:00PM were part of my 2020 Spring.
 Fortunately I was able to carry on my work as a web designer.
 I didn't lose any clients, but we were all holding our breath to see what would happen.
 NYC made it through that horrible Spring and the city is now open.
 I have actually gained two new clients.
-One of them has asked me to work with their search optimization NYC firm, SEO ZEN NYC, to create artwork for a Facebook and Pinterest ad campaign.
-It's been a great experience working with one of the principals of this seo company who is a social media specialist.
+One is a contractor specializing in kitchen modernization and focuses on kitchen cabinet refacing.
+I intend to use their services to update my own kitchen - their work is pretty awesome.
+The other is webstore selling customized sun bonnets - perfect for when the Covid restrictions get lifted.

 With several vaccines being rolled out over the next couple of months, the folks on St. Maarten are expressing hope that the 2021 St. Maarten Carnival will be able to take place.
 I think that they are being a bit overly optimistic.
 However, I would love to attend, but that really depends upon the vaccine and whether the pandemic is under control.